 Here, “2” is the multiplier, “3” is the multiplicand, and the result “6” is called the product.

-Product of two numbers says ‘a’ and ‘b’ results in a single value term ‘ab,‘ where a and b are the factors of the final value obtained.
+The product of two numbers says ‘a’ and ‘b’ results in a single value term ‘ab,‘ where a and b are the factors of the final value obtained.

 The following are the multiplication rules for the integers.